 Whether you’ve firmly decided on your career path, or simply want to test the water before committing, work experience is incredibly useful when deciding and applying for a job.
-It gives you hands-on experience in the role that you’re interested in, and allows you to talk to those already working in the field first-hand.
-When applying for a job, prior relevant work experience is a massive bonus on your CV, and places you head and shoulders above other applicants if you do apply for a job related to the field.
-If you're looking for work experience, visit our Work experience and Internships pages for more information.
+It allows you to talk to those already working in the field.
+Relevant work experience and internships are a great way to explore your career options and gain an insight into working in a particular role or company.

-Remember, as a biosciences graduate, you don’t need to leave study at all.
-Postgraduate courses allow you to specialise further into a field that you enjoy, and many highly specialised, technical jobs require these postgraduate qualifications as a prerequisite to even apply for the job.
-Find out more about postgraduate study options on our Postgraduate studies page.
+If you just completed your undergraduate degree, you don’t need to leave study.
+Postgraduate courses allow you to specialize further into a field that you enjoy, and many highly specialized, technical jobs require these postgraduate qualifications as a prerequisite.

 You might also consider moving away from the lab with alternative postgraduate study options such as law, teaching, business or journalism.